Gary Bass grew up in Athens, Texas, where he graduated from high school. He played football for the Athens Hornets.

 Gary, who is a father of two children and a granddad, enjoys spending time with his family, working out, going to movies, reading, writing, and going to church when he is not working as a web content producer.

-Deputies with the Nacogdoches County Sheriff’s Office arrested a 39-year-old man Wednesday in connection to allegations that he walked into the Law Enforcement Center and claimed that he was a Texas Ranger.
+Deputies with the Nacogdoches County Sheriff’s Office arrested a 40-year-old man in connection with allegations that he and two other suspects tried to cut into an ATM at a Chireno bank and then fled from police.